Helping Student in Distress

 - LISTEN in a sensitive, nonthreatening way.
 Discuss your observations in behavioral, nonjudgmental terms.
 For example, “I’ve noticed you’ve been absent from class lately and I’m concerned.”

 - GIVE HOPE assure the student that help is available.
 Help the student identify options for action and explore the possible consequences.
+Avoid trying to “fix” the student’s problems or brainstorming solutions.
+Instead, explain the limitations of your knowledge and experience.

 - MAINTAIN clear and consistent boundaries and expectations.
 Be frank with the student about the limits on your ability to help him or her